senecajs/senecajs.org/src/pages/get-started/index.md

 The pattern matching approach also means you can postpone the debate about microservice data — do services "own" data, do they access a shared database, etc. The pattern matching approach means you can reconfigure your system any which way later on.

-Seneca provides a simple data abstraction layer ("ORM"), based on the following operations:
+[seneca-entity][] provides a simple data abstraction layer ("ORM"), based on the following operations:

 * **load**: load an entity by identifier
 * **save**: create or update (if you provide an identifier) an entity